cristech-ar/contents-api/README.md

 - **Add Swagger UI** to document the API and improve usability.
 - **Complete the CRUD** by implementing the remaining endpoints.

-Developed By Cris Dev (https://crisdev.tech)                 https://linkedin.com/in/christian-rios-dev              contact@crisdev.tech
+Developed By Cris Dev (https://crisdev.tech)                 https://linkedin.com/in/christian-rios-dev